-The Association of Plastic Recyclers (APR), Washington, has launched a new and improved APR Design Guide for Plastics Recyclability digital tool to commemorate its 30th anniversary.
+The Association of Plastic Recyclers (APR), Washington, has launched what it says is a new and improved APR Design Guide for Plastics Recyclability digital tool to commemorate its 30th anniversary.
 The design guide exists to help companies measure each aspect of a package design against industry-accepted criteria to ensure it truly is compatible with the recycling system.

 RELATED: APR updates position, recyclability category for degradable additives

 The APR says the digital tool brings an enhanced user experience with new capabilities and features to expand its reach and impact.
-Key updates and improvements include:
+A number of key updates and improvements have been made:

-The organization says it also has updated its full website in order to make it easier to find important resources and tools for stakeholders across the plastics recycling value chain and beyond.
-The updated site includes a robust policy hub, an academic library linking to key research on plastics recycling and a searchable database with filters to find podcasts, blogs, articles and more by topic.
+The organization also has updated its full website to make it easier to find important resources and tools for stakeholders across the plastics recycling value chain and beyond.
+The updated site includes a policy hub, an academic library linking to key research on plastics recycling and a searchable database with filters to find podcasts, blogs, articles and more by topic.

 Partnering for plastics recycling solutions

-The organizations say that through their partnership, they will take meaningful steps to develop solutions that maximize the volumes of all plastics that can be recycled and increase the use of recycled plastics in products.
+Through their partnership, they say they will take meaningful steps to develop solutions that maximize the volumes of all plastics that can be recycled and increase the use of recycled plastics in products.

 “The Circular Plastics Taskforce is helping to develop and implement sortation and recycling solutions in Canada for hard-to-recycle plastics in the context of extended producer responsibility programs across the country,” Alexander says.
 “APR’s tools and resources are the starting point for enabling compatibility between package designs and the recycling infrastructure.
 By leveraging each organization’s strengths, we will help achieve an effective and robust plastics recycling system in Canada and beyond.”